 Of course, being located in the Cotswolds, the whole village is surrounded by scenic countryside.
 There are numerous walking routes to be found in the local area, or a short drive away.
 There is also plenty of quaint cafes and English pubs to while away the days.

 If you are willing to travel a bit further away from Castle Combe village, you should visit:

 All of them are perfect ideas for a day out of London, so as the Castle Combeis 🙂

 Is it worth visiting Castle Combe village?

 The tiny village of Castle Combe has been called the prettiest village in England for years.
 I guess many of you have only seen it on screen on a few movies.
-Castle Combe enjoys a reputation for being one of the most photographed places in England, so it must be one of the best places to visit in the UK!
+Castle Combe enjoys a reputation for being one of the most photographed places in England as it’s one of the most famous British landmarks, so it must be one of the best places to visit in the UK!
 Do you agree? 😉

 Love England and the rest of the UK?

 Read our other articles related to this stunning country: